 Presiding Judges and Alternate Judges are in the best position and authority to observe how elections are conducted.

 With the law on our side, all we have to do is recruit and train the necessary number of election officials to staff over 400 Voting Centers.
 That is not as easy as it sounds.
-With the advent of county-wide voting a couple of years ago and its subsequent radical scaling up of the number of Voting Centers in Dallas County, the need for the number of Elections Office has almost doubled.
+With the advent of county-wide voting a couple of years ago and its subsequent radical scaling up of the number of Voting Centers in Dallas County, the need for the number of Elections Officials has almost doubled.

 Putting at least one Republican election official in every Voting Center in Dallas County is a primary and priority objective of the Dallas County Republican Party.